 More about Thailand

-Original article published 03/2021, updated 10/2021.
+Original article published 03/2021, updated 10/2021 and 10/2021.
 All information as of the date of publishing/updating and based on the information on the websites (listed above) and the information provided at the location.
 We cannot accept responsibility for the correctness or completeness of the data, or for ensuring that it is up to date.
 All recommendations are based on the personal experience of Elisabeth Steiger, no fees were received by the recommended places above.